claude-php/claude-3-api/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+## Maintainer

+This package is maintained by [Dale Hurley](https://dalehurley.com).

+### Support Dale's Work

+You can support Dale by checking out his other solutions:

+- [Full.CX](https://full.cx) - Transform your product vision into actionable dev tasks with AI-powered clarity and precision
+- [Custom Homework Maker](https://customhomeworkmaker.com) - Create engaging, personalized homework assignments in seconds with advanced AI technology
+- [SpeedBrain](https://speedbrain.app) - Challenge yourself with this addictive, fast-paced knowledge game - completely free!
+- [Spotfillr](https://spotfillr.com) - The smart solution for childcare centers to maximize occupancy and revenue through automated casual spot management
+- [1-to-5 App](https://www.1to5app.com) - Help your children develop emotional intelligence with this engaging, research-backed emotional learning companion
+- [RapidReportCard](https://rapidreportcard.com) - Streamline performance reviews and unlock your team's full potential with AI-powered insights
+- [Risks.io](https://www.risks.io) - Stay ahead of project risks with our intelligent platform for seamless risk management and mitigation
+- [TimeLodge](https://timelodge.com) - Simplify your business with powerful time tracking, professional invoicing, and seamless payment processing

 ## License

 This Claude 3 API Package is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).